JonathanReeve/jonreeve.com/content/posts/2017-01-04-character-voice.md

 takes the transformed set of vectors and performs probabilistic inference, effectively assigning character voices to each document.

 For each of these steps, there are many available techniques and parameters.
-To identify the best-performing ones, I used a cross-validation grid search that performs a meta-analysis by testing all permutations of these techniques.[<sup>1</sup>](#fn1) The grid search tests each configuration against an adjusted Rand score, which compares the labeled data with its predicted clusters.
+To identify the best-performing ones, I used a cross-validation grid search that performs a meta-analysis by testing all permutations of these techniques.[^1] The grid search tests each configuration against an adjusted Rand score, which compares the labeled data with its predicted clusters.
 This metric accounts for chance, so that a score close to zero indicates a parameter configuration that performs no better than chance, while a score close to 1 is a perfect clustering, identical with the clustering of the original labels, although not necessarily labeled identically.

+[^1]: A full list of techniques and parameters tested may be found in the project repository, in [the grid search notebooks for The Waves](https://github.com/JonathanReeve/character-attribution/blob/master/waves/waves-grid-search-meta.ipynb) and [for Clarissa](https://github.com/JonathanReeve/character-attribution/blob/master/clarissa/clarissa-grid-search.ipynb).

 To test the efficacy of voice detection, I started with two TEI XML texts, distant from each other in time and genre: Virginia Woolf's